-Once the potential and interest is established, contact the executive director for suggestions, visual aids and procedures for advancing toward organization.
+Once the potential and interest is established, contact the Executive Director for suggestions, visual aids and procedures for advancing toward organization.

-The executive committee, international chapter development chairman and the executive director are the key contacts for interested individuals in geographical areas not currently served by an existing chapter.
+The executive committee, international chapter development chair and the Executive Director are the key contacts for interested individuals in geographical areas not currently served by an existing chapter.